GraphWalker/graphwalker.github.io/content/websocket-api/websocket-getdata.md

 ## getData
-The Websocket message command `getData` is used to ask GraphWalker for the current data contents of the current model.
+The Websocket message command `getData` is used to ask GraphWalker for the current data values of the current model.

 **Request**